zhfr7/hashy/README.md

   - `bin` - binary
 - `input` - input message/filepath, for empty use `""`.

+### Examples

+`hashy -a md5 "The quick brown fox jumps over the lazy dog"`

+Certain algorithms like SHAKE require a length as a parameter.
+This is done by appending the output length in bits to the end of the algorithm name separated by a dash. e.g:

+`hashy -a shake128-72 "The quick brown fox jumps over the lazy dog"`

+would produce a SHAKE128 hash with length 72/8 = 9 bytes.
+However, if a number not divisible by 8 is given, it would result in an error.

+### Binary

 After running `cargo build` from the root project folder, the binary can be found under `target/debug` as `hashy`.
 Alternatively, you can use `cargo run -- [args]`.
+For the performance-optimized version, use `cargo build --release`, this would speed up the processing time by a lot, but would still be slower than existing solutions like `sha256sum` on Linux.

 ## Algorithms

+- `md` variants
+  - `md2`
+  - `md4`
+  - `md5`
+- `sha1`
+- `sha2` variants
+  - `sha-224`
-- MD2
+  - `sha-256`
-- MD4
+  - `sha-384`
-- MD5
+  - `sha-512`
-- SHA1
+  - `sha-512-224`, `-512-256`
-- SHA2 variants
+- `sha3` variants
-  - SHA-224, -256, -384, -512, -512/224, -512/256
+  - `sha3-224`
+  - `sha3-256`
+  - `sha3-384`
+  - `sha3-512`
+  - `shake128-n` (arbitrary output length)
+  - `shake256-n`

 ## Planned algorithms

 - MD6
-- SHA variants
 - BLAKE variants
 - RIPE variants
 - TIGER